Cinema and Television Producing (MFA)

 We are currently accepting applications for this program for Fall 2021.

 The Cinema and Television Producing MFA program at Columbia College Chicago allows students to learn the filmmaking business while collaborating with other filmmakers on professional-level sets.

 Learn what makes a story worth telling as you study screenwriting and the financial and legal side of the film business.
 Gain experience in the film industry while hiring and working with talent.
 Collaborate with students across programs and disciplines—cinematographers, directors, editors, music composers—to create thought-provoking films.

 In the Classroom

+During your second year, you will collaborate with the Cinema and Television Directors to create an original series, learning showrunning and series production.
 For your final courses, you'll head to Los Angeles, where you'll work on a studio lot with executives and craftspeople in the Hollywood industry.
 Coursework will cover everything from acquisitions to legal to distribution, preparing you for your entry into the industry.